emiljapelt/seplin/documentation/StatementsAndDeclarations.md

 ## While
 **Syntax:** while ( _bool_expression_ ) _statement_
 <br>
-**Explaination:** Keep executing some code, as long as some condition holds
+**Explaination:** Keep executing some code, as long as some condition holds.
 <br>
 **Examples:**
 ```